hitomtao/zencart-style/README.md

 git clone https://github.com/dakanji/zencart-style zencart-style
 ```

-If you wish to contribute to this project, clone the fork using your favourite Git agent or manually:
+If you wish to contribute to this project, fork the repo by clicking on the button on the top-right corner of the page and then clone the fork using your favourite Git agent or manually:

 ```bash
 cd /local/path/to/zencart-style